Botanical Name: Verbena officinalis.

 Vervain is often used as an herbal remedy for women’s health issues.
-This herb has been prescribed post-pregnancy to enhance lactation as well as to stimulate contraction of the uterus and it is often used during labour.
+This herb has been prescribed post-pregnancy in order to enhance lactation as well as to stimulate contraction of the uterus and it is often used during labor.

 Vervain has also been used as an abortifacient to restore menstruation cycles when there is an unwanted pregnancy.

 The tannins in this medicinal herb make it an astringent and therefore it could be used as a mouthwash for bleeding gums, halitosis, tonsillitis and mouth ulcers.
 One of its traditional uses includes chewing the vervain roots to strengthen teeth and gums.